 Most DIY rice and lavender heating pads come as big squares of fabric, which is great if you have upper back pain.
 However, they don’t address isolated areas of the body, such as shoulders, hands and feet.
 I’m sharing a tutorial on how to make a rice heating pad with lavender that is microwavable and works on ANY part of the body.
 (It looks adorable, too!)

 These aromatherapy rice bags will make you want to treat yourself to some rest and relaxation or sew up a gift for someone special.

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

-You may already have a heating pad or two lying around, so let’s talk about why a lavender infused heating pad makes a difference.
+You may already have a rice heating pad or two lying around, so let’s talk about why a lavender heat wrap makes a difference.

 Why does lavender help you sleep better?